araviel-io/aravielio-wallet/README.md

 * Stake account creation\
 * Delegating / Undelegating to chosen validator\
 * Change networks and features Solana airdrops for playing with balance with no harm done !

-Web Wallet for Safecoin, the Community Edition (CE) of Solana.

 ### Further development: